Our Administrative Staff

 Rosi has been working at the RCDSMM since she moved to Los Angeles in 1987.
 She has initiated and coordinated numerous research, restoration and monitoring projects throughout the Santa Monica Mountains, starting with studies of Malibu Lagoon, Leo Carrillo State Beach and moving inland to watershed level analysis and sensitive species monitoring.
 She has published numerous technical papers, as well as a children’s book, Grandmother Oak.
 Currently Rosi serves as a member of the Los Angeles County Environmental Review Board and leader of the Topanga Creek Stream Team and is a certified Arborist.
 Rosi is also a member of the Los Angeles County Beach Commission, technical advisor for the CA Oak Foundation and former member of the City of Malibu Environmental Review Board.

-Steve Williams, Conservation Biologist
+Jamie King, Conservation Biologist

 Our Community Resilience Staff